pingcap/docs/tidb-scheduling.md

 ## Scheduling situations

-TiKV is the distributed K/V storage engine used by TiDB.
-In TiKV, data is organized as Regions, which are replicated on several Stores.
-In all replicas, Leader is responsible for reading and writing, and Followers are responsible for replicating Raft logs from the Leader.
+TiKV is the distributed key-value storage engine used by TiDB.
+In TiKV, data is organized as Regions, which are replicated on several stores.
+In all replicas, a leader is responsible for reading and writing, and followers are responsible for replicating Raft logs from the leader.

 Now consider about the following situations: